KILTprotocol/kilt-node/pallets/pallet-bonded-coins/README.md

 3. **Destruction**:
    - The destruction process can be started by the manager using the `start_destroy` function.
 This operation will fail if accounts with bonded currencies still exist.
    - The destruction process can be forced to start using the `force_start_destroy` function, which requires force privileges.
-This operation will fail if there are still accounts with bonded currencies.
    - The destruction process is completed using the `finish_destroy` function, which refunds any taken deposits.

 ## Functions